 7-Layer Buffalo Chicken Dip

-This recipe takes the Buffalo sauce, chicken, and cream cheese found in a standard Buffalo chicken dip and gives them the seven-layer treatment by adding refried beans, crispy bacon, pepper jack cheese, blue cheese crumbles, and scallions.
+This recipe starts with the Buffalo sauce, chicken, and cream cheese found in a standard Buffalo chicken dip and gives them the seven-layer treatment by adding refried beans, crispy bacon, pepper Jack cheese, blue cheese crumbles, and scallions.
 We cut the cream cheese with Ranch and the beans with Buffalo sauce—not only does this add flavor, but it keeps the dip thin enough to actually get a chip into.

 Slow-Cooker Chicken Cordon Bleu Dip

-This chicken Cordon Bleu-inspired dip is easy to make, but if you're watching the game on the West Coast you're going to have to get started pretty early to have it ready for kickoff.
+This chicken cordon bleu–inspired dip is easy to make, but if you're watching the game on the West Coast, you're going to have to get started pretty early to have it ready for kickoff.
 Rich and thick, it's made with cream cheese, Swiss, shredded chicken, and diced ham.
-Keep the lid closed during cooking—if you peak you'll let out steam and the dip will get dry.
+Keep the lid closed during cooking—if you peek, you'll let out steam, and the dip will get dry.